 The foot of a rabbit is served to be an amulet that brings good luck.
 Europe, China, Africa, North and South America all share this similar belief!
 While some argue there are certain rules to finding the right lucky rabbit foot, others seem to trust that any rabbit foot will work!

 Originated from Bulgaria, the tradition of knocking on wood does not bring good luck but rather protect you from evil.
 People usually do this as a reaction to a bad situation or something that might happen in the near future.

 8. Hang up a horseshoe

 According to Celtic culture, iron has the power to counter all evils that may come to you!
-The symbol of a horseshoe has been used for centuries in belief that it will keep any harm from crossing over it.
+For centuries the horseshoe has been used to keep any harm from crossing over.